truthcoin/www.truthcoin.info/_posts/2021-10-15-security-budget-ii-mm.md

 But I am saying the opposite: that **average** layer1 fees *must go up to reach* $70+ (much more), *in order* for Bitcoin to work.
 The BCH argument relies on a low P to drive a high Q. Whereas I assume a fixed low Q, and point out that we therefore need a high P. The BCH argument wants many people to transact, just because it wants Bitcoin to be popular; I want there to be *high layer1 transaction demand* because I want there to be high layer1 blockspace demand because (with a fixed, low Q) we need a high P to have enough TTFR and enough SB.

-    Largeblocker: " $70/tx fees ...will not work (they will be rejected by users)!"
+    Largeblocker: " $70/tx fees ...will not work
+                       (they will be rejected by users)!"
-    SB-Realist:   " $70/tx fees ...are *required for* Bitcoin to work (as without high P there are no property rights)."
+    SB-Realist:   " $70/tx fees ...are *required for* Bitcoin to work (without high P, there are no property rights)."

 Regardless of how you feel about the blocksize, or average layer1 fees, **individually**, you **must** believe that, one day, their *product*, P\*Q, (aka TTFR, aka SB) will be high.